slatronica/google-ai-mode-optimization-tool/README.md

 ## What the Analyzer Does

 ### 1. Content Fetching
-- Retrieves all published posts and pages
+- **REST API Mode**: Retrieves all published posts and pages via WordPress REST API
+- **Sitemap Mode**: Crawls sitemap.xml to discover all URLs, then fetches and parses HTML content
+  - Automatically handles nested sitemaps (sitemap index files)
+  - Extracts title, content, categories, and tags from HTML
 - Fetches categories, tags, and media information
 - Respects rate limits to avoid overloading your server